FaithTech-Austria/permacultr-data-broker/README.md

 - We want to create contourlines within the bounding box and return a Geojson containing the contour lines
 - Making elevation contour lines available in our API

+- Contour Lines:
+  - Access SRTM 30 data from somewhere
+  - Clip it to bounding box and save it
+  - with gdal, create contour lines and save as geojson

 ## Sun